scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 `issues <https://github.com/scribe-org/Scribe-Data/issues>`__ for those that are most important, as well as those marked
-`good first issue <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>`__ that are tailored for first time contributors.
+`good first issue <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>`__ that are tailored for first-time contributors.

 Bug reports
 -----------